-Preparing the recommendation is the work of the committee as a whole, but the chairperson is responsible for condensing the written contributions for the assessment and for ensuring the quality of its writing so that it stands as a uniform text with clear links between premises and conclusions.
+Preparing the recommendation is the work of the committee as a whole.
+Each member of the assessment committee is expected to draft substantial comments on the PhD thesis (minimum two pages), but the chairperson is responsible for condensing the written contributions for the assessment and for ensuring the quality of its writing so that it stands as a uniform text with clear links between premises and conclusions.
 The language used should be sober, factual and objective.
 The chairperson coordinates the writing process and bears the primary responsibility for compliance with deadlines and other formalities.
 The chairperson should introduce the members of the committee to Danish rules for the PhD course and PhD degree including rules governing the defence.
 At the same time committee members receive written information about these from the PhD School.
 Furthermore, the chairperson should ensure that the principal supervisor is involved in the work of the committee from the start and is responsible for seeing that the principal supervisor is informed about the preliminary assessment.